 7. United Healthcare Action: The Debtor has initiated a lawsuit against United Healthcare, the insurance carrier which provided "stop loss" coverage for its prepetition employee health plan.
 The stop loss coverage was in effect through December 31, 2011, and it was intended to provide insurance reimbursement to the Debtor to the extent that the Debtor's health plan incurred medical expense liability for any covered individual in excess of \$40,000 in any year.
-The Debtor estimates that in 2011, as much as \$500,000 in excess medical liability was incurred by the health plan.
+The Debtor estimates that in 2011, more than \$500,000 in excess medical liability was incurred by the health plan.
 Prior to the Petition Date, the Debtor had not made a claim for reimbursement for such amount against the stop loss carrier, but on April 9, 2012, it made its claim.
 The carrier denied it on the grounds that the Debtor had not, as the carrier believed the insurance policy required, pre-paid the excess claims to medical providers before making a coverage claim.
 The Debtor disputed this interpretation of the policy, and so informed the carrier.
 In addition, on May 24, 2012, the Debtor commenced suit against the carrier to recover its claims (thereby commencing the United Healthcare Action).
 While the Debtor believes that the terms of its insurance coverage will ultimately require the carrier to pay its excess coverage claims, and the Debtor intends to prosecute this claim vigorously, the Debtor can provide no assurances of the amount or timing of any outcome of this litigation.
+The carrier failed to answer the complaint in the timely fashion and the Court issued an entry of default against the carrier.
+The Debtor subsequently moved for entry of a default judgment that would, if granted, establish the liability of the carrier, and would quantify the amount of its damages.
+Before the Court could hear the Debtor's motion for default judgment, the carrier appeared in the case and filed a motion asking that the entry of default be lifted.
+The Debtor will oppose that request but is unable to predict either whether the entry of default will be lifted or, if it is, whether the Debtor will prevail on the merits of the United Healthcare Action.

 Nevertheless, under the Plan, and regardless of the amount or timing of any recovery from the stop loss carrier, the Debtor will pay, in full, all unpaid health claims for covered medical services provided to its present and former employees.